sagemath/trac_to_gh/Issue 7007.md

 # Issue 7007: generator of RR['t'] has a float attached

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7007

 Original creator: jason